-Many gifted and talented learners, probably the majority, give little indication that their emotional and social development is different from that of their peers.
+Many gifted learners, probably the majority, give little indication that their emotional and social development is different from that of their peers.
 Some may experience considerable difficulties in these areas, but they use their exceptional ability to disguise their struggles.
 For other gifted learners, these issues are far more obvious.

-While researchers and educators have sometimes focused more on the learning of gifted and talented learners, there has been a growing realisation that aspects of their emotional and social development also require attention.
+While researchers and educators have sometimes focused more on the learning of gifted learners, there has been a growing realisation that aspects of their emotional and social development also require attention.
 It is generally accepted that as a learner’s level of giftedness increases, so does the need for support in the emotional and social areas.
 It is important to recognise that the emotional and social development of these learners is not necessarily problematic, but it can become so if they find themselves out of step with their peers.

-Observing the behaviours of gifted and talented learners and identifying what these behaviours mean enables whānau and educators to provide the support the learners need.
+Observing the behaviours of gifted learners and identifying what these behaviours mean enables whānau and educators to provide the support the learners need.
 Betts and Neihart’s (1988, 2010) profiles of the gifted and talented provide a useful tool for identifying both the positive and the less acceptable behaviours that can be associated with giftedness and for developing strategies that homes and schools can use to support these learners.
 For example, the creative gifted learner who questions rules and policies can be encouraged to think in new ways while also being taught the interpersonal skills necessary to communicate their thoughts respectfully.

-What gifted and talented learners say about themselves is essential for identifying the issues that confront them.
+What gifted learners say about themselves is essential for identifying the issues that confront them.
 The value of listening to learners is powerfully illustrated by the Te Kotahitanga project, which used the technique of “collaborative storying” to elicit the experiences, concerns and questions of Māori learners in mainstream New Zealand secondary schools.
 The differences between the learners’ perceptions of their educational experiences and the perceptions of their teachers became the foundation for what is now renowned as a highly successful research and development project (Bishop, Berryman, Tiakiwai & Richardson, 2003).

 The following “eight great gripes of gifted kids”, noted by Delisle and Galbraith (2002), align closely with the areas of vulnerability most frequently described in research:

-The intellectual, emotional and physical development of gifted and talented learners is often uneven.
+The intellectual, emotional and physical development of gifted learners is often uneven.
 This asynchronous development means that their experiences are different from those of their peers, which may lead to feelings of not fitting in.
-These feelings can become particularly acute in early adolescence and gifted and talented learners at this stage may mask their abilities in order to gain acceptance.
-Frequently, advanced intellectual development results in gifted and talented learners having a much greater awareness about global issues than do their peers.
+These feelings can become particularly acute in early adolescence and gifted learners at this stage may mask their abilities in order to gain acceptance.
+Frequently, advanced intellectual development results in gifted learners having a much greater awareness about global issues than do their peers.
 This may cause them to develop an intense, serious or cynical outlook on life.
 However, it can also enrich learner’s lives and motivate them to become leaders of social change

 Perfectionism can be described as a compulsive need to achieve and be the very best.
-Gifted and talented learners who achieve highly will naturally attract positive feedback from parents, whānau and teachers.
+Gifted learners who achieve highly will naturally attract positive feedback from parents, whānau and teachers.
 Some learners become dependent on this affirmation for their self-definition.

 It is not uncommon for parents, teachers and peers to unwittingly create an environment in which the gifted learner is expected to be perfect.
 Perfectionists often avoid experiences that pose a risk of failure.
 Perfectionism may be accompanied by intense reactions to criticism, consistent failure to complete tasks, extreme anxiety in test situations, low risk taking, nervous disorders, ulcers and eating difficulties.
 This is called “disabling perfectionism”.
 However, perfectionism can be a positive quality that provides the impetus for achieving excellence.
 This is termed “enabling perfectionism”.